Quivers and equations a la Pl\"ucker for the Hilbert scheme: A new description of the Hilbert scheme

 We recall the notion of relative representability from \cite{grothendieck:formalismeFoncteursRepresentables}.
 Let $F,G$ be functors from the category of $\kk$-schemes to sets.
 Suppose that $F$ is a subfunctor of $G$.
-The inclusion $F\subset G$ is relatively representable if, for every $k$-scheme $Z$ with functor $h_Z$, and every morphism of functors $h_Z\fd G$, the cartesian product $h_Z \times_G F$ is representable.
+The inclusion $F\subset G$ is relatively representable if, for every $k$-scheme $Z$ and every morphism of functors $\underline Z\fd G$, the fiber product $\underline Z \times_G F$ is representable.
 Grothendieck, \cite[Lemme 3.6]{grothendieck:formalismeFoncteursRepresentables} proves that if $G$ is representable and if $F\subset G$ is relatively representable, then $F$ is representable.

-In our case, $\localg$ is representable and its subfunctor $\widetilde {\h{\Cp}}$ is defined by the surjectivity of $\Sigma M$ and $\rho$, and by the equality $\M{i}\circ \ro \circ \mhu{j}=\M{j}\circ \ro \circ \mhu{i}$.
+In our case, $\widetilde {\mathfrak C^p}$ is a subfunctor of the representable functor $\mathcal V$ and it is defined by the surjectivity of $\Sigma M$ and $\rho$, and by the equality $\M{i}\circ \ro \circ \mhu{j}=\M{j}\circ \ro \circ \mhu{i}$.
 Thus it suffices to prove that a subfunctor defined by the surjectivity of a morphism of locally free sheaves is relatively representable, and that a subfunctor defined by the equality of morphisms of locally free sheaves is relatively representable.